-Made with Oreo cookies and cream cheese, this Oreo cheesecake cupcakes recipe is super easy and perfect for any occasion.
+Made with an Oreo cookie bottom and a creamy cheesecake filling, these mini Oreo cheesecakes are super easy to bake and perfect for any occasion.
 Even better?
 There’s no crust to make!

-These oreo cookie cheesecake cupcakes are one of my favorite desserts to make for any celebration.
+This mini Oreo cheesecake recipe is one of my favorite desserts to make for any celebration.

 - They’re easy to make.
 (I have never had them fail).

 - They can be baked ahead of time.
 (Actually, they have to be made ahead of time in order for the cheesecake to set).

 - And they taste delicious!
 (Who doesn’t love Oreos and cheesecake?)
 You can even use gluten-free Oreos if you want to make a gluten-free version.

 This recipe is adapted from Martha Stewart’s “Cookies and Cream Cheesecake” in her “Cupcakes” cookbook.
 I’m not always a fan of her recipes (a lot of them are too much work for me), but this one is pretty awesome!

 The best part is that you don’t have to make a crust.
 Just place one Oreo cookie on the bottom of each cupcake.
 Genius!

 But I’m getting ahead of myself.
 Let’s get on with learning how to make these easy mini Oreo cheesecakes.